 - NICs are created by Windows 365 in your Azure subscription in instances where you bring your own network and use an OPNC.

-The configuration of your OPNC is what will determine how the NICs are attached to an Azure Virtual Network.
+The configuration of your OPNC will determine how the NICs are attached to an Azure Virtual Network.
 There are many regions in which Windows 365 is supported and to control which region is used you can:

 - Choose the Microsoft-hosted network as well as an Azure region.

 - Choose an Azure virtual network from your Azure subscription during the creation of the OPNC.

 The region selected is what determines where the Cloud PC will be created and hosted.
 However, with your own virtual network access can be extended between your current Azure regions to other Azure regions supported by Windows 365.

 Management of all Cloud PCs facilitates with MEM.
 The latter, along with associated Windows components, have various network endpoints.
 These must be allowed through the Virtual Network.
 If you don’t use MEM to manage Apple and Android devices, then you can ignore the endpoints.

 The system requires you to only grant access to a subset of endpoints based on your MEM tenant location.
 Microsoft recommends allowing access to an entire region and not just a specific endpoint to allow for the possible relocation of tenants within a region.